 I found that using the dry brush to move it in place was very helpful.
 After about 2-3 sections, I was on a roll and really had it figured out.

-So, I know it’s a lot of steps, but SO worth it.
-Not to mention, a much better price tag than the designer mirrors I was finding online.
+This is such great project that only requires a few basic tools.
+Not to mention, an easy project with a much better price tag than the designer mirrors I was finding online.

 I love the statement it makes!
-It’s more than just a mirror.
-It’s a solid furniture item and a great addition to our master bedroom…
+It’s more than just a beautiful leaning floor mirror.
+It’s a solid piece of furniture and a great addition to our master bedroom…

 Are you ready to take a plain mirror and turn it into a unique design?
 This conversation piece is the perfect DIY project.